shelleyolivia/learn-tutorials/figment-learn/new-pathways/tezos/how-to-create-a-dex-in-tezos.md

 ## Project Setup
 Create an empty react project using `create-react-app`, after creating it install the following packages.

 > NOTE: For this tutorial, i'll be using `tailwindcss` for styling the components, but this step is completely optional.
-You can use any UI Library that you want.
+You can use any UI Library/Css Framework that you want.

 1. Taquito and BeconWallet
 ```bash